Tsuyoshi Wada: 2022

 On July 19, 2022, Wada broke Tadashi Sugiura's record for most strikeouts (1,756) by a Hawks pitcher.
 He additionally recorded his 150th career win in NPB against the Tohoku Rakuten Golden Eagles on September 30.
-Wada finished the regular season with a 17 games pitched, a 7–4 record, a 2.78 ERA, and a 75 strikeouts in 81 innings.
+Wada finished the regular season with a 7–4 record, 2.78 ERA, and 75 strikeouts in 81 innings.

 2023

 On April 5, 2023, Wada became the oldest pitcher in club history to record a win at 42 years and 1 month, breaking the previous record held by Yutaro Imai in 1991 (41 years and 9 months).
-On July 19,2023, Wada participated the All-Star Game for the 6th time in MyNavi All-Star Game 2023.
+On July 19, Wada participated the All-Star Game for the 6th time in MyNavi All-Star Game 2023.
 His age of 42 years and 4 months set a new Pacific League record for the oldest player to play.
-In 2023 season, he finished the regular season with a 21 Games pitched, a 8–6 Win–loss record, a 3.24 ERA, and a 86 strikeouts in 100 innings.
+He finished the regular season with 21 games pitched, an 8–6 record, a 3.24 ERA, and 86 strikeouts in 100 innings.

 2024

-Wada was troubled by injuries as he went 2-2 throwing in eight games.
-He was back pitching as a reliever toward the end of the regular season before suffering a left leg injury that ruled him out of postseason action.
-He announced his retirement on November 5, 2024.
+Wada was troubled by injuries as he went 2–2 throwing in eight games.
+He was back pitching as a reliever toward the end of the regular season before suffering a left leg injury that ruled him out of the postseason.
+He announced his retirement on November 5.
 At the time of his retirement, he was the last active player to have played for the Fukuoka Daiei Hawks.